Leela Bilmes Goldstein, PhD, Chairperson

 Roger Epstein, Esq., Past-Vice-Chairperson

 Roger is a graduate of Georgetown University Law School.
-He is an independent international business lawyer and is a retired senior partner of Cades Schutte, one of Hawai’i’s largest law firms.
-Roger is a co-founder of the Hawai‘i Forgiveness Project (http://www.hawaiiforgivenessproject.org) and is dedicated to social justice and improving our community.
+He was a lawyer with one of Hawai’i’s largest law firms, Cades Schutte, in Honolulu for 30 years, which he retired from as a senior partner.
+He specializes in tax law, has taught law in China and applies his expertise where needed.
+He is a co-founder of the Hawai‘i Forgiveness Project (HawaiiForgivenessProject.org) and is dedicated to improving our community.

 Madonna Castro Perez, Secretary

 Madonna works at the Legal Aid Society of Hawai‘i (LASH) in the Fair Housing unit as a Civil Rights Advocate.
 Prior to working at LASH, Madonna interned in Washington, D.C. at the American Legislative Exchange council and doubled majored in Political Science and History.
 Shortly after, she moved to Hawai‘i for graduate school and received her Masters in Pacific Islands Studies.
 A passion to serve others, she volunteers at random places and events.
 From holding a sign for three hours on the side of the road in Hawai‘i Kai to waking up at 5:30 am to count whales; there is always something interesting that she helps out with.
 In her spare time, she likes watching Korean dramas, eating delicious food with friends, running, and documenting her cooking and eating adventures on .